 Once your address is NBN-ready, you will have roughly 18 months to switch from ADSL.
-If you already signed a 12-month contract for Exetel ADSL, you will be encouraged to switch to NBN free of charge as soon as possible.
-Exetel will no doubt contact you directly but if not, give the sales team a call on 13 39 38 and let them know that the NBN build in your area has been completed.
+If you already signed a 12-month contract for Exetel ADSL, you’ll be encouraged to switch to NBN free of charge as soon as possible.
+Exetel will no doubt contact you directly, but if not, give the sales team a call on 13 39 38 and let them know that the NBN build in your area has been completed.

 This will all be done from the other end of a tech support call but you may require a new VDSL2 modem to take advantage of the NBN.
 If you took the previously mentioned Exetel ZTE modem with your ADSL contract, you already have the equipment required.

 If you’re a month to month customer, you’re not obliged to sign up with Exetel when the time comes to upgrade.
 We’d recommend checking which NBN providers service your area before making a decision.